 For translators and publishers

-The Swedish Arts Council and Göteborg Book Fair provide a fellowship program for translators from Swedish into other languages, as well as non-Nordic publishers and sub-agents interested in attending the Göteborg Book Fair.
+The Swedish Arts Council and Gothenburg Book Fair provide a fellowship program for translators from Swedish into other languages, as well as non-Nordic publishers and sub-agents interested in attending the Gothenburg Book Fair.

-Foreign publishers and translators who are interested in working with Swedish literature can apply for this program, that is partly booked with lectures and meetings and partly free for individual meetings.
+Foreign publishers and translators who are interested in publishing/working with Swedish literature of high quality can apply for this program, that is partly booked with lectures and meetings and partly open to individual programs.

 Said by previous participants: